 Start up costs for manufacturing are high.
-Despite being able to bulk purchase, costs can easily run into the thousands because you’ll likely be required to fulfill a substantial minimum order quota — so you’ll want to be confident that your product idea is going to be a winner.
+Despite being able to bulk purchase, costs can easily run into the thousands because you’ll likely be required to fulfil a substantial minimum order quota — so you’ll want to be confident that your product idea is going to be a winner.

 Challenge: High Risk

-The process from idea to market-ready is time consuming and if your product is a failure, you’ll be stuck with the leftover stock.
+The process from idea to market-ready is time-consuming and if your product is a failure, you’ll be stuck with the leftover stock.
 You’ll also need to fork out the investment capital upfront.
 In other words, there’s a lot at stake.
 It’s best to seek advice from someone who has their own small business or relative experience before you get started.